 How to Transfer to a Waldorf School Mid-Stream

 Start by defining your ideal school, explore school websites and arrange campus tours with the admissions office.
 At The Waldorf School of Philadelphia we wish to ensure a good match between students, families, and our school’s programs and philosophies.

 For admission to the grades school, families should submit an enrollment application including all supporting documentation as soon as they are interested.
 Paper applications are reviewed by the admissions office, and families are invited to meet with the admissions office and the class teacher.
 Prospective students are invited to join the class for a visit that includes a range of subjects, including Spanish, movement and games, handwork, woodworking, and eurythmy.

-Do you have a mid-stream enrollment question we did not answer?
+Do you have a transfer enrollment question we did not answer?
 Please email or call our admissions office with your question and learn more about the benefits of Waldorf Education at any age.